 I’m interested to know how these reports affect your confidence as a consumer and how you think this affects the residential resale market.
 Let me know what you think.

 On average the building process can take six months and throughout that time period a lot of things are going on, but you’ll eventually bring your New Home in Charlotte NC to the future.
 There are contract negotiations, selections, progress meetings, walk-throughs and eventually (hopefully) the closing.

 For some people who have time and prior experience or construction knowledge this might not seem like that big of a deal to handle.
 For others this sounds like a slow, painful death.

 For those who find value in professional advisers, having a Realtor represent you through the building process is an invaluable resource (especially if you can find a Realtor that has a background in construction – hint, hint).
+A realtor will help you find a company that helps with new construction projects.
 Here are three simple reasons why: